bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 1 TEMP

 Description:
-`CRTARV`creates and opens a new archive with read/write access.
+`CRTARV` creates and opens a new [archive](syntax#archives) with read/write access.
+If no archive is specified RNMR will prompt for it with 1 as a default.
+If no name is specified RNMR will prompt for it with temp as a default.
 ## CRTFIL
 Create text file